WhatsApp Bots: How to Build a Chatbot in 7 Steps

 With a clear vision and careful planning, you can build a chatbot that effortlessly assists your agents and customers across channels.
 This can range from sending reminders to helping customers with simple tasks.
-If your chatbot will help with tasks, what does this include?
 Create a list of everything you want your chatbot to achieve and break it down to what’s viable for your budget, time and customer base.

 Get access to the WhatsApp API

 Once you know how a chatbot will help your business, you need to connect it to WhatsApp to use it professionally.
 WhatsApp offers two solutions for businesses: the WhatsApp Business App and the API.
 We cover them in detail in our post “ Your WhatsApp Business account ”.
 In a nutshell, the biggest differentiators are company size and costs .

 While it’s not possible to use chatbots on the free WhatsApp Business App, the integrated chat tools are a viable option to help you save time, like with an automatic greeting message, pre-set quick replies for frequent requests and away messages.

 However, a real chatbot functionality is only available with the WhatsApp Business API.
 This API allows medium and large businesses to scale their customer support and to make use of WhatsApp for more flexible and complex setups.